vsoch/oci-python/docs/pages/index.md

 The intention is for you to be able to load or create different kinds of manifests and objects using Python.

-{% include alert.html type="info" title="Under Development!" content="This code base is under development!
-Please check back every so often for updates.
-The image specification is developed, and I am currently writing tests." %}
+{% include alert.html type="info" title="What are your use cases?" content="How would you want to use OpenContainers Python? @vsoch is looking for interesting and fun use cases, so please open an issue if you have ideas." %}

 ## Support